columbia/pickleball/evaluation/README.md

 # Evaluation

-PickleBall's evaluation (Section 6) addresses four Research Questions with the following claims:
+PickleBall's evaluation (Section 6) addresses four Research Questions with the following claims when evaluated on our model datasets:

-* RQ1: PickleBall generates policies that blocks all malicious models from loading.
+* RQ1: PickleBall generates policies that blocks 100% of malicious models from loading.
 * RQ2: PickleBall generates policies that loads 79% of benign models.
 * RQ3: PickleBall generates policies in a reasonable amount of time, and it